NREL/EnergyPlus/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 The EnergyPlus Ground loop heat exchanger is a condenser component.
 This serves the condenser supply side in addition to the cooling towers and other condensing components.
 The following figure shows the Ground Heat Exchanger in the simulation environment.

-The heat exchanger response is defined by a G-function.
+The heat exchanger response is defined by a G-AirTerminal:SingleDuct:VAV:Reheat:VariableSpeedFanfunction.
 This is a non-dimensional function that is used to calculate the response to square heat pulses of different duration.
 (This function is not the same as ‘G-factors’ referred to in the ASHRAE Applications Handbook).
 This continuous function is specified by a series of data pairs (LNTTS*i*, GFNC*i*) where,

 - LNTTS*i* is the non-dimensional time: *ln(T/T<sub>s</sub>)*